-The Board of Directors approved a priority project list for upcoming years, which included not only the regular grant and loan opportunities, but also includes sidewalk repairs, parking, city gateways, murals, visitor signage, underground utilities, assistance with projects related to the ODOT Intersection project, Hadley Ball Fields, and the Holden Creek project.
+The ODOT Hwy 101/US 6 Intersection project is scheduled to begin demolition and construction in 2016-2017.
+The Oregon Coast Bank credit line will be utilized for any TURA assistance with this project.
+In 2015, the TURA Board of Directors approved a priority project list for upcoming years, which included not only regular grant and loan opportunities, but also includes sidewalk repairs, parking, city gateways, murals, visitor signage, underground utilities, assistance with projects related to the ODOT Intersection project, Hadley Ball Fields, and the Holden Creek project.
 TURA's focus is still in the town center area and the 2nd Street Pilot Project area.